Studying at Turku UAS Open Studies

 - ’Higher Education Diplomas’ (60 ECTS) – Non-degree diploma, duration 1-2 years, functions as an introduction to a specific field; EUR 400/academic year (NB!
 In Finnish only)

-Please note that studies apart from online courses require attendance in Turku, Finland.
+Please note that studies require attendance in Turku, Finland.
+Attending is not posible via Skype.
 See the course details to learn more about the attendance requirements.
+Online courses are offered through CampusOnline.

-For individual courses, you may fill in the online enrolment sheet here .
+For individual courses, you may fill in the online enrolment sheet.
 In order to select the courses, check our Course Selection page (page available only in Finnish).
 By clicking the name of the course, you can find a link to all the details such as the implementation details ("tutustu") and a link for enrolling to the course ("ilmoittaudu").

 Open Studies students assist the same courses as the degree students so therefore there is a limited number of places for the Open Studies students.
+All the courses available to degree students are not offered for Open UAS students.
 Acceptance to some courses may require previously gained knowledge, but these requirements you find in the course descriptions.
 Apart from Master level courses, you do not need a previous degree or a diploma for the enrolment.
+If you enrol to a Master level course, please fill in your former degree in the enrolment sheet.

 Benefits for Open Studies student